30350n/pcb2blender/README.md

 ### Importer (Blender)

+- `Edit -> Preferences -> Get Extensions -> pcb2blender`

 - (manual) Download the `pcb2blender_importer.zip` from the [latest release](https://github.com/30350n/pcb2blender/releases/latest),
   install it in Blender via<br>
   `Edit -> Preferences -> Add-ons -> Install`<br>
-  (you need to install the actual zip file, don't unpack it!) and enable it (enabling the addon for the first time will take a few minutes).
+  (you need to install the actual zip file, don't unpack it!) and enable it.

-### Note on python version (Linux and macOS)

-On Windows, KiCad and Blender both ship with their own bundled python version (python 3.9 for KiCad 7.0 and python 3.10 for Blender 3.4).
-On Linux/macOS, depending on the exact flavor and packaging/installation method used, either software might just use your systems python version directly.
-If you run into any issues, make sure you're running python 3.10, first.

 ## Other Projects